50th Anniversary – CEF Gala 2019

 2018 Legislative Conference

 A ticket to the gala also includes entry to CEF’s legislative conference, “Why Education Funding Matters,” taking place the same day from 9-11:30 a.m. in the Capitol Visitor Center (SVC 203-02).
-Senator Tammy Baldwin (D-WI) will receive her award and address the conference, which will include the following two panel discussions:
+Senator Tammy Baldwin (D-WI) received her award, followed by the two panel discussions:

 History of Education Funding: US and international comparisons”